telerik/kendo-react-layout/README.md

 ## Glossary

-Below are explained the basic terms the Kendo UI suite for React applies.
+Below are explained the basic terms that Kendo UI suite for React applies.

 ### Component